MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/advanced.md

 #### Linux Containers on Windows

 **NEW:** We are working to make it possible to run Linux and Windows containers side-by-side _without the Moby Linux VM_.
 See this [blog post about Linux Containers on Windows (LCOW)](https://blog.docker.com/2017/11/docker-for-windows-17-11/) for details.
+Here is how to [get started](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10-linux).
 > NOTE: LCOW is deprecating the Moby Linux VM, and it will utilize the default HNS "nat" internal vSwitch.

 #### Moby Linux VMs use DockerNAT switch with Docker for Windows (a product of [Docker CE](https://www.docker.com/community-edition))